martinbudden/MaybeCube/MC350/readme.md

 3. Attach the SK brackets and the **Z_Motor_Mount** to the lower extrusion, use the **Z_RodMountGuide** to align the left bracket and the **Z_Motor_MountGuide** to align the motor mount.
 The motor itself will be added at a later stage of the assembly.
-4. Tighten the bolts for the left bracket and the **Z_Motor_Mount&.
+4. Tighten the bolts for the left bracket and the **Z_Motor_Mount**.
 Leave the bolts to the right bracket loosely tightened for now.
 5. On a flat surface, bolt the upper and lower extrusions into the left and right uprights as shown.
 Tighten the bolts continuously ensuring the frame is square.